PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Melinda Seckington - Learn.
 Reflect.
 Repeat.](https://vimeo.com/161603136) [30:37]

 - [Roux Buciu - Learning to code... better!](https://www.youtube.com/watch?v=jt93AfS9GYI) [32:27]
+Takeaway: Build something meaningful.
+Plan to fail over and over again.
+How to learn anything - stick with a method, take a break, play with side projects, teach.
+Practice - read code and record your learning.

 - [Aja Hammerly - Sharpening The Axe: Self-Teaching For Developers](https://www.youtube.com/watch?v=7JD9ZQZMmjo) [34:38]
 Takeaway: Lifelong learning is whats required for Tech.
 Learn interesting stuff, hard stuf, stuff that makes you think.
 Learn something everyday - 30 mins away from your desk.
 Timebox, explore, throwaway.
 Try not to learn multiple things in parallel.